wwwaldo/monte-carlo/report.md

 Other authors have written about theoretical aspects of this or similar problems at an accessible level: Reynolds gives a proof that a random walk on a Cartesian grid can be used to solve Laplace's [@reynolds1965proof], while Lawler gives an exposition relating the 1D Heat equation to SDEs [@lawler2010random].

-## Some previous work on the problem.

-Generally speaking Laplace's problem has been tackled from a number of angles.
-For example, we can use finite elements to solve Laplace's.
-Here is a link to one such program (fenics).
+## Previous Work.

+There is an abundance of literature on solution methods of Laplace's equation; one popular package is `fenics` [@fenics], but there are many others.
-We based a significant amount of our work on Chati et al., who did a random walk method for Laplace's and Poisson's.
-A quick search of related work turns up a body of "SDE" or stochastic solution methods.
-Here are two titles I happened to understand: "Solution of BVPs in electrodynamics by stochastic methods", and "Random Walk Method for Potential Problems".
+With respect to random walk methods for Laplace's equation, we based a significant amount of our work on Chati et al., who developed a random walk method for Laplace's, Poisson's, and the Helmholtz equations.
+A quick search of related work turns up a body of stochastic solution methods.
+There has also been substantial work on hybrid random walk methods, although using finite-differences seems to be somewhat less popular.

-We should talk a little more about coupling.
-We decided to introduce coupling in our work, based on discussions with our professor (that's you, the reader).
-Our coupling approach is based on a standard finite-difference method.
-More on this in discussion.

-There's also some cost-savings work in walk-on-spheres, but we didn't look into this.

-## Implementing A Random Walk
+The hybrid method with finite elements has been used to solve for transport through porous media, so the range of applications for these methods is fairly diverse [@hoteit].

+## Implementation

 ### The Basic Method